-Look for a rope that’s long enough to nearly reach your armpits when you stand on the middle of it.
+Look for a rope that’s long enough to nearly reach your armpits when you stand in the middle of it.
 This is the rope itself minus the handles.
 Many beginners find beaded ropes easier to control but plastic, leather, and nylon are also good options.

 Wear the right shoes

-Get a good pair of shoes that can absorb the shock of jumping and protect your feet from the whipping rope.
+Get a good pair of shoes that can absorb the shock of jumping rope and protect your feet from the whipping rope.